ccsmed1/docs.kaiko.com/source/index.html.md

 ```

 For queries that result in a larger dataset than can be returned in a single response, a `continuation_token` field is included.
 Calling the same endpoint again with the `continuation_token` query parameter added will return the next result page.
 For convenience, a `next_url` field is also included, containing a URL that can be called directly to get the next page.
 Paginated endpoints also takes a `page_size` parameter that specifies the maximum number of items that should be included in each response.
+Only the first call should include `page_size`, all subsequent calls should only use `continuation_token`.

 #### Parameters